Rahulsharma0810/notes-rvsharma-com/Security/Cloud/google-chronicle.md

 There are four main methods of getting data into Google Chronicle:
 ![](img/google-chronicle/2023-02-13-18-04-18.png)

-- Chronicle forwarder
+- Chronicle forwarder.
-- Pulling data from cloud sources
+- Pulling data from cloud sources.
-- Pushing data into Chronicle through the ingestion API
+- Pushing data into Chronicle through the ingestion API.
-- Directly fetching log data from Google Cloud
+- Directly fetching log data from Google Cloud.

 **Chronicle forwarder:**

 ![](img/google-chronicle/2023-02-13-18-05-17.png)

-- Primarily used for gathering data from on-premises sources but can also be deployed in cloud environments
+- Primarily used for gathering data from on-premises sources but can also be deployed in cloud environments.
-- Deployed as a Docker container running on Linux VM (Windows version also exists)
+- Deployed as a Docker container running on Linux VM (Windows version also exists).
-- Supports collection of different types of data such as syslog via TLS, Kafka topics, local files, and Splunk
+- Supports collection of different types of data such as syslog via TLS, Kafka topics, local files, and Splunk.
-- It can be deployed multiple times behind a load balancer for HA and load balancing
+- It can be deployed multiple times behind a load balancer for HA and load balancing.
-- Configuration is done using a YAML file, which can be modified to add or remove data sources and log types
+- Configuration is done using a YAML file, which can be modified to add or remove data sources and log types.

 **Pulling data from cloud sources:**

 ![](img/google-chronicle/2023-02-13-18-07-56.png)

-- Data from sources like GCS, S3, Azure Blob Storage, Microsoft 365, Azure Active Directory, and others can be fetched directly
+- Data from sources like GCS, S3, Azure Blob Storage, Microsoft 365, Azure Active Directory, and others can be fetched directly.
-- Requires configuring API token or credentials
+- Requires configuring API token or credentials.
-- Configurable through Chronicle UI by an administrator
+- Configurable through Chronicle UI by an administrator.

 **Pushing data through the ingestion API:**

 ![](img/google-chronicle/2023-02-13-18-09-22.png)

-- Presents a way for partners and MSPs to send data directly to Chronicle without using forwarders or cloud source feeds
+- Presents a way for partners and MSPs to send data directly to Chronicle without using forwarders or cloud source feeds.
-- Four distinct endpoints, authenticated with an OAuth token
+- Four distinct endpoints, authenticated with an OAuth token.
-- Endpoints allow posting data in unstructured log format or pre-formatted UDM format
+- Endpoints allow posting data in unstructured log format or pre-formatted UDM format.

 ![](img/google-chronicle/2023-02-13-18-09-57.png)